OptimiumHealth/Blazor-WASM-Server/README.md

-This project is a Net5.0 Razor Class Library which implements the UI and backing logic.
+This project is a Net 6 Razor Class Library which implements the UI and backing logic.
 GeneralComponents contains the usual Blazor suspects of MainLayout.razor, NavMenu.razor, and the _Imports.razor files.
 This project does not change with the server or client side execution.